hhkaos/awesome-arcgis/front-end/technologies/dojo/configurable-apps/README.md

 You may also want to take a look to some [great examples of customizations made by developers](http://storymaps.arcgis.com/en/gallery/#s=0&md=storymaps-format:customized) to our out of the box Story Maps apps.

+Interested on sharing your Story Map?, submit it to [Planet Story Maps](http://go.esri.com/planet-story-maps), an Esri e-newsletter featuring cool new story map examples, tips to help you produce better story maps, announcements about new apps and contests, and more.
+[Maria Jordan](https://www.linkedin.com/in/maria-jordan-68523325/) is the editor.
+Contact her at [mjordan@esri.com](mailto:mjordan@esri.com).

 ## Training
 Esri's formal training: (*available with a current maintenance subscription*)
 * [Getting the Most Out of ArcGIS Configurable Web Apps - 2016](http://arcg.is/2k7u5Nh)